-In addition, a significant proportion of Tactran staff time and resource is committed to supporting general Community Planning engagement and development in all four partner Council areas.
+Tactran also continued to support general Community Planning engagement and development in all four partner Council areas.
 The Partnership also continued to work with and support Development Planning Authorities.

-Further information on the Partnership's activity, the Regional Transport Strategy and our related RTS programme work can be obtained by visiting our website www.tactran.gov.uk.
+Further information on the Partnership's activity, the Regional Transport Strategy and our related RTS programme and People and Place programme can be obtained by visiting our website www.tactran.gov.uk.